dionach/NtdsAudit/README.md

 Sensitive information will be stored in memory and on disk.
 Ensure the pwdump file is handled appropriately
 ```

-For example, the following command will display statistics, ouput a file `pwdump.txt` containing password hashes, and output a file `users.csv` containing details for each user account.
+For example, the following command will display statistics, output a file `pwdump.txt` containing password hashes, and output a file `users.csv` containing details for each user account.

 ```
 ntdsaudit ntds.dit -s SYSTEM -p pwdump.txt -u users.csv